Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Gregory Lewis

-Yes, thank you and good morning, good afternoon everybody.
-Rob, just -- you mentioned some of the vessels at shipyards that are under construction.
-Clearly, some of those are obviously owned by stronger hands, some of those are owned in weaker hands.
-It's been an interesting pick your adjective to describe the first, thus far of 2020, what is kind of the appetite then from potential sellers of tonnage?
+Yes, thank you and good morning, good afternoon, everybody.
+Rob, just you mentioned some of the vessels at shipyards that are under construction.
+Clearly, some of those are obviously owned by stronger hands, some of those are owned the weaker hands.
+It's been an interesting picture adjective to describe the first thus far of 2020.
+What is kind of the appetite and from potential sellers of tonnage?

-How has that changed?
-Or has that changed over the last few weeks as kind of -- it looks like now we've kind of settled into just a firm solid market with these around $50,000 a day, we're not seeing those headline $200,000 rates, but it's still an attractive market, has that kind of loosened up or caused any more interest or pick up in maybe not actual physical deals closing, but activity or inquiries interest in the S&P market?
+How has that changed or has that changed over the last few weeks as kind of, it looks like now we've kind of settled into just a firm solid market with these around $50,000 a day.
+We're not seeing those headline $200,000 rates, but still an attractive market.
+Has that kind of loosened up or caused any more interest or pickup in maybe not actual physical deals closing, but activity or inquiries interest in the S&P market?

 Robert Macleod

 I think you touched on something very interesting, Greg.
 So, I've not seen anything like this.
 When it comes to S&P, what's happened so far this year has actually amazed me.
-And the simple example is that normally, when the freight market goes to levels where you can write-down a purchase with more than $10 million or even $15 million or $20 million in a short span of time, there were periods there were one year charters would write-down a vessel by more than $20 million.
+And the simple example is that normally when the freight market goes to levels where you can write down purchase with more than $10 million, so even $15 million or $20 million in a short span of time.
+They were periods, say where one-year charters would write down a vessel by more than $20 million.

-Even at that point, we didn't see many transactions, there were ships offered for sale.
+Even at that point, we didn't see many transactions.
+There were ships offered for sale.
 We did have a look at a few, but it's been a very, very strange market with very few things of transactions happening.
-And with the rate correction and which also corrects the write-down potential in the front, then we're not very healthy level still as you described, but we are seeing very little activity and I'm also of the opinion that even if the yard prices will fall then the number of deals will be low there as well.
+And with the rate correction, indeed, which also corrects the write down potential in the front, then we're now at very healthy levels still as you described.

-Because we must not forget that access to finance, as we discussed in the earlier question and I think Frontline access is superior and it's never sort of a problem or challenge for us.
+But we are seeing very little activity and I'm also of the opinion that even if the yard price will fall then, the number of deals will be low there as well, because we mustn't forget that access to finance, as we discussed in the earlier question and I think Frontline's access is superior and it's never sort of problem or challenge for us.

 But as an industry, this is more difficult and this affects it.
-So, it also, as you're saying quite a few strong hands sitting and probably happy to sit, if they share the same constructive view as we did.
+So, -- and also as you are saying, quite a few strong hand sitting and probably happy to sit if they share the same constructive view as we do.

 Gregory Lewis

 Okay, great.
-And then just one more for me, you kind of -- and I believe it was in the prepared remarks, it might have been the Jonathan's one of his question, but you talked about vessels going a little bit slower and that's part of the reason why you decided to delay some of these scrubber installations.
-Just kind of curious, how we should be thinking about that, I mean, clearly fuel prices are low so it's not higher fuel prices that are driving slow steaming, I mean rates are firm.
-So, just any kind of color you could give us around why we are still seeing slow steaming and maybe what's driving that?
+And then just one more from me.
+You kind of -- and I believe it was in the prepared remarks, it might have been the Jonathan's -- one of his questions, but you talked about vessels going a little bit slower, and that's part of the reason why you decided to delay some of these scrubber installations.

+Just kind of curious how we should be thinking about that?
+I mean clearly fuel prices are low.
+So, it's not higher fuel prices that are driving slow steaming.
+I mean rates are firms, so just kind of -- just any kind of color you could give us around why we are still seeing slow steaming and maybe what's driving that?

 Robert Macleod

 I think slow steaming congestion and general delays.
-It's all if you at look and then some is contango driven, some is driven by lack of space onshore and all these factors they build together and they create this oil on water stat, which is, it's up almost 20% for this year.
-And in terms of how much oil is on the world tanker fleet.
-So going into to each individual, I think it's very difficult to sort of see how they affected the overall market, but this oil on water which gathers all the factors are, I find quite useful.
+It's all if you at look and then some is contango driven, some is driven by lack of space onshore and all these factors they build together and they create this oil on water stat, which is, it's up almost 20% for this year and in terms of how much oil is on the world tanker fleet.
+So, going into to each individual, I think it's very difficult to sort of see how they affected the overall market, but this oil on water which gathers all the factors are, I find quite useful.

-When it comes to the scrubber, then in actual fact, all we've done is that we've decided to leave the scrubber at our factory and only prepare during dry dock, only prepare the ship underwater.
-So, a small investment of less than $100,000 and then when or if the fuel spread then returns then we can go alongside and put the scrubber on and then start using it.
-So, this spread is obviously very much correlated to the crude flat price and when it comes up then the spread will also increase.
+When it comes to the scrubber, then in actual fact, all we've done is that we've decided to leave the scrubber at our factory only prepare -- during dry dock only prepare the ship underwater.
+So, a small investment of less than $100,000.
+And then when or if the fuel spread then returns, then we can go along side, and put the scrubber on, and then start using it.
+So, this spread is obviously very much correlated to the crude flat price and when it comes up, then the spread will also increase.

-So, time will show but we thought it was prudent, given where rates were when we decided because this also means that the dried up time decreases by two weeks.
-So, we thought it was right decision, we can reverse it, but it looks to be the right because as you're saying we're still at pretty good levels in terms of earnings.
+So, time will show, but we thought it was prudent given where rates were when we decided, because this also means that the dry dock time decreases by two weeks.
+So, we thought it was the right decision.
+We can reverse it, but it looks to be the right -- as you are saying, we're still at pretty good level in terms of earnings.

 Gregory Lewis

 Okay, great.
 And just really quick following up on that, do we have any sense and realize it's a moving target.
-I'm not sure how you -- how Frontline tracks on the average speed of its fleet, but I don't know for you look at it on a month-over-month, week, daily.
-Is there any sense for how this average speed of the fleet has been trending over however you think about it?
+I'm not sure how you -- how Frontline tracks on the average speed of its fleet.
+But I don't know if we look at it on a month-over-month, week, daily, is there any sense for how this average speed of the fleet has been trending over however you think about it?

 Robert Macleod

-Generally, the fleet speed has come down, since we started with the eco speed.
-So that's the speed at which the flex -- speed flexibility of the fleets come down due to the more economic engines with less power.
-The latent speed i.e. the speed that we are contracted to perform voyages at has not changed much.
-So it's the ballast speed that is changing.
-And then generally it's very simple.
-If markets slow, you slowdown to save some fuel and when it's high, like it's been recently, then you rev up the engine to get to load ports as fast as you can.
+Generally, the fleet speed has come down since we started with the eco speed.
+So, that's the speed at which -- the speed flexibility of the fleets come down due to the more economic engine with less power.
+The latent speed, i.e., the speed that we are contracted to perform voyages at has not changed much.
+So, it's the ballast speed that is changing.
+And then, generally it's very simple.
+It's market slow, you slow down to save some fuel and when it's high, like it's been recently, then you rev up the engine to get to load ports as fast as you can.

-But in actual fact over here, it doesn't make that bigger difference.
-It's a notch or two, but then you look at how many in ballast and then you look at how many days to ship is laden or in port.
-So it's an important factor, but it's not a huge factor.
+But in actual fact, over a year, it doesn't make that big a difference.
+It's a knot or two, but then you look at how many in ballast.
+And then you look at how many days the ship is laid and/or in port.
+So, it's an important factor, but it's not a huge factor.

 Gregory Lewis